Fast expansion into harmonics on the ball: Algorithms

 \subsection{Fast algorithms}

 This section leverages the analytical identities of Section~\ref{sec:analytic_identities} to produce the fast algorithms of Theorem~\ref{thm:main}.

 The overall idea of the algorithms is to compute the basis expansion coefficients by using \eqref{eq:analytic_beta_equation} and \eqref{eq:final_identity}.
 However, these identities only apply to continuous functions $f:[-1,1]^3 \rightarrow \mathbb{C}$, whereas Theorem~\ref{thm:main} assumes a discretized input.
 A main insight of our algorithms is that \eqref{eq:analytic_beta_equation} and \eqref{eq:final_identity} have discrete counterparts, where replacing the continuous Fourier-transforms by the discrete Fourier-transforms approximately replaces the continuous basis coefficients $\alpha_{k,\ell, m}$ in \eqref{eq:final_identity} by the vector $B^*f$ from \eqref{eq:defB*}.
 It may not be immediately clear that a discrete version of these identities would lead to numerically accurate code.
 However, a careful analysis proves that the resulting algorithms are both fast and accurate when using enough discretization points.
+In Lemmas~\ref{lem:num_radial_nodes} and \ref{lem:num_angular_nodes}, we establish sufficient estimates for the number of discretization points needed.

 Crucially, we obtain the computational complexity of Theorem~\ref{thm:main} by not computing \eqref{eq:analytic_beta_equation} and \eqref{eq:final_identity} for \textit{all} $\lambda_{\ell k}$, but rather only for a smaller set of points $\rho_q$.
 We then extend the result to all $\lambda_{\ell k}$ via 1D polynomial interpolation.
 In particular, with $\lambda_1$ and $\lambda_n$ as defined in \eqref{eq:list-lambda}, we take the smaller set of points to be Chebyshev nodes of the first kind on the interval $[\lambda_1, \lambda_n]$, i.e.,